jarrodparkes/jarrodparkes.github.io/_posts/2019-01-25-who-a-hiring-method.md

 ### The Focused Interview

-- this is your “odds increasing” interviews
+- this is your "odds increasing" interviews
 - Split the outcomes and competencies up into groups and have people interview over 2-3 of them each; interviews lasting about 45 mins
 - Things to consider
     - Write out the goals of these interviews - the purpose of this interview is to key-in on these kinds of outcomes and competencies, we want to be certain the candidate has these